 Understand the data

-Yet chances are the schools are contributing significantly to merit aid based on the percentage of freshman receiving institutional aid.
-These schools tend to have a higher percentage of freshman receiving institutional grants, an average of 70% compared to 48% for all public 50-50 colleges with public Common Data Sets.
+Ultimately, chances are the schools on the list below are contributing significantly to merit aid based on the percentage of freshman receiving institutional aid.
+These schools tend to have a higher percentage of freshman receiving institutional grants, an average of 70% compared to 54% for all public 50-50 colleges.
 The higher the percentage of freshman receiving grants, the more likely that students without need are getting some of the money.

 CONNECT WITH OTHER PARENTS PLANNING FOR COLLEGE